 Brava makes some of the best kitchen appliances.
 Some people prefer microwaves like the GE JVM3160RFSS – Editor’s Choice/Best Over the Range Microwave Stainless Steel, but below you can find something more unique.

 If you’ve read my best toaster oven piece, then you know that I’m no stranger to them.
 I spent hours combing through what was on the market, eliminating the fluff, avoiding the “toaster” and focusing on the machines that would provide me (and those alike) the results, or requirements, I was looking for.
+Compare this with our Panasonic Flashxpress Toaster oven review to figure out which oven is best.
+If you’d rather have a larger, fancier, oven you should read our Gaggenau 200 series motorized drop down oven review instead.

 What are those results, you ask?
 Well, for one, I’m not looking to toast bread.
 A toaster oven, which is really at this point a mini-oven, should be able to roast, broil (or sear), bake and even keep food warm.
 It needs to be able to fit more than a pizza and its controls must be variable enough that a chef (or an aspiring one) feels as though they have enough control that it allows for creativity within the kitchen.
 The best toasters serve as a complement, and at times a replacement, to the conventional oven.